Techlash – when PR announcements mess up share price

-However, if a company isn’t performing well, key members leave and targets are missed, the share prices can fall.
-Unsurprisingly many board members prefer to keep a negative performance indicators ‘close to the chest’.
-But unfortunately for publicly-quoted firms are obliged to notify shareholders about events which may influence share prices.
+However, if a company isn’t performing well, if key members leave or targets are missed, the share price can fall.
+Unsurprisingly many board members prefer to keep negative performance indicators ‘close to the chest’.
+But unfortunately for them publicly-quoted firms are obliged to notify shareholders about events which may influence share prices.

 The press are more than happy to share a company’s good news with shareholders, as well as their readers.
 Unfortunately for boards, many are even more happy to share a company’s misfortune.
 Because let’s face it, certain media loves to see a tech giant fall off its pedestal, even if just for a little while.
 Recent tech examples of the media’s technology backlash, or Techlash, may serve as a lesson for those running public tech companies.

 Not long after celebrating New Year 2019, three days after to be exact – Apple shares fell 10% after the company released a rare profit warning to shareholders.
 CEO Tim Cook published a letter, waiting until after the Wall Street markets had closed for the evening, with revised its guidance for the tech giant’s year-end, blaming flat iPhone sales in China.